 If you want to stay in the campground, the Havasu Falls campground is open from the 1st February through to the 30th November.

 If you want to stay in Havasupai Lodge, in 2019 this was open from April through to December.
-Starting in 2020, the lodge will be open year round.
+Starting in 2020, the lodge is normally open year-round.

 When is the Best Time to visit Havasupai?